imhotepio/k9salpha/docs/index.md

 > K9sAlpha - Manage Your Kubernetes Clusters In Style!

-From the creators of K9s, comes the next generation of Kubernetes utilities.
+From the creators of K9s, comes the next generation of Kubernetes utilities from the K9s pack namely Alpha!

 K9s𝜶 provides a terminal based CLI to interact with your Kubernetes clusters.
 The aim of this project is to make it easier to navigate, observe and manage your applications in the wild.
-K9s𝜶 continually watches Kubernetes cluster for changes and offers subsequent commands to interact with your observed resources.
+K9s𝜶 continually watches your Kubernetes cluster for changes and offers subsequent commands to interact with your observed resources.

 <br/>